 -

-Read the document carefully – review all terms.
+Read the document carefully – check all terms and conditions.

 -